lennyleadership/spiritual_notes/content.en/posts/top5_questions_for_jehovahwitness.md

 Question number two is based on the life experience of a good friend of mine, Lacey Jones, who recorded her story on the Lloyd Evans Channel just over a year ago under the title My Elders Delayed a Police Investigation.
 The question is,

-<h1><span class = "overline">Question #2: if Jehovah is behind the organization, why doesn't he remove appointed men who have sexually abused children?
-Why does he keep some of them in their positions for years, even decades, after the abuse occurs?</span></h1>
+<h1>Question #2: if Jehovah is behind the organization, why doesn't he remove appointed men who have sexually abused children?
+Why does he keep some of them in their positions for years, even decades, after the abuse occurs?</h1>

 When I first encountered Lacey's story, I was shocked at so many different parts of it.
 But perhaps the most pertinent part with regards to my own viewpoints and spiritual skepticism, was the fact that between the abuse happening by an elder and it coming to light, there was a ten year gap.